Ted Howard (author)

-Ted Howard (born 1950, Ohio) is a social entrepreneur and author.
-He is the founder and Executive Director of The Democracy Collaborative and served as the Minter Senior Fellow for Social Justice with the Cleveland Foundation from 2010-2014.
-For more than 30 years, Howard has worked for non-profit organizations including UN agencies and The Hunger Project.
+Ted Howard (born 1950, Ohio) is a political activist and author.
+He is the founder and Executive Director of The Democracy Collaborative, as well as chairman of the board of ocean advocacy group Blue Frontier Campaign.
+He was the Minter Senior Fellow for Social Justice with the Cleveland Foundation from 2010–2014.

-Since 2001, Howard has served as chairman of the board of Search for Common Ground, a conflict resolution NGO.
-He is chairman of the board of ocean advocacy group Blue Frontier Campaign, and a board member of LIFT, a national anti-poverty organization.
-In the early 1970s, he co-directed The People's Bicentennial Commission with Jeremy Rifkin, and in 1977 the pair co-founded the Foundation of Economic Trends.

-Evergreen Cooperatives
+Career

-Howard is the architect of the green jobs and wealth building program in Cleveland, Ohio, known as the Evergreen Cooperatives, based in part on the Mondragon Cooperatives in the Basque Region of Spain.
+Howard has been involved with the Evergreen Cooperatives in Cleveland, Ohio, which was based in part on the Mondragon Cooperatives in the Basque Region of Spain.
 Characterized in press accounts as "The Cleveland Model," Evergreen is an effort to create green jobs in low-income neighborhoods using the purchasing power of the City's anchor institutions (hospitals, universities, etc.) to create local worker cooperative businesses.
-The program has received international attention from media outlets including The Economist, Al Jazeera, BusinessWeek, and Time.

-Published works

 Howard has co-authored several books with economist Jeremy Rifkin, including Entropy: A New World View, Voices of the American Revolution, and Who Should Play God?.
 While at The Hunger Project, he and Dana Meadows et al. co-wrote Ending Hunger: An Idea Whose Time has Come.